Greensand Ridge: Economic exploitation

 The Folkestone Beds consist of seams of pebbles and sand.
 It is from here that the stone known as chert is found, familiar in the High Chart hills around Limpsfield, Surrey.
 In Surrey the Sandgate Beds and Bargate Beds, which lie on top of the Hythe Beds, have yielded a distinctive yellow stone seen in many local buildings.
 Ironstone, from layers embedded in the Sandgate Beds, is often seen in chips (gallets) pressed into the mortar between such stones.
 To the east, especially around Maidstone, Kent, the Hythe Beds yield a blue-grey sandstone with a high lime content.
 Known as ragstone, this is seen in many local buildings.

 Fuller's earth, which lies interbedded between the Bargate and Sandgate Layers, was much quarried for the cloth industry.
 The seam, which lies about 20 to 30 feet below the surface between Nutfield and Bletchingley, was considered the best in the country and for several centuries large quantities were excavated.
 Resources are now running low and little is now extracted.

 Settlements

 Principal settlements lying on the southern part of the Greensand in Sussex, adjacent to the South Downs, include Storrington (at the eastern end of the ridge) and Midhurst.
 Petersfield marks the western end, where the ridge turns north east.
 Settlements on the main part of the ridge, running from Surrey into Kent include Haslemere, Godalming, Reigate and Redhill, Oxted and Sevenoaks.

 Recreation

 Much of the ridge in Surrey and Kent is followed by a long-distance walking route, the Greensand Way.
 Extending for 108 miles, it starts in the west at Haslemere and ends in the east at Ham Street, Kent, on the edge of Romney Marsh.
-The route passes through or close to Godalming, Cranleigh, Dorking, Reigate, South Nutfield, Oxted, Westerham, Sevenoaks, Maidstone and Ashford.
+The route passes through or close to Godalming, Cranleigh, Dorking, Reigate, Redhill, South Nutfield, Oxted, Westerham, Sevenoaks, Maidstone and Ashford.